shahariaazam/wp-rank-checker/README.md

-# WordPress Plugins/Themes Rank Checker
+# WordPress Plugins/Themes Keyword Search Rank Checker

-Check "ranks" for your plugins or themes with specific "keyword" and check how your plugins and themes are growing in WordPress public repository.
+Check **ranks** for your plugins or themes with specific **keyword** and check how your plugins and themes are growing in WordPress public repository.
 This library will calculate the search result ranking from [WordPress.org plugin repository search page](https://wordpress.org/plugins/search/mail/).

 ## Installation